-Its names include epoetin alfa, beta, theta and zeta (Eprex, NeoRecormon) and darbepoetin alfa (Aranesp).
+EPO has different names.
+It includes epoetin alfa, beta, theta and zeta (Eprex, NeoRecormon) and darbepoetin alfa (Aranesp).

 Taking EPO and its possible side effects

 You have EPO as an injection just under the skin (subcutaneous injection).
 How often you have the injection depends on your situation and level of anaemia.
-You could have it 3 times a week, once a week or every 3 weeks.

 EPO can cause side effects, like any drug.
 Possible side effects include: